Outdoors

 Kuruson Gorge Area

-A slight drive into the mountains to the north of Ebino will bring you to Kuruson Gorge.
+A short drive into the mountains to the north of Ebino will bring you to Kuruson Gorge.
 The valley was used as a sacred training ground for priests as early as 700 BC and the ruins of the second oldest Zen temple in Japan can be found here.
 It is said to be the birthplace of Kuruson (Sanskrit : Krakucchanda),one of the seven previous incarnations of Buddha.
-Today, beautiful spring greenery, fall colors, summer camping, and river swimming are available.
+Today, beautiful spring greenery, fall colors, summer camping, and river swimming are available, as well as sightseeing from nearby bridges.
 For the fishing enthusiasts, this place must not be missed, though fishing permits are required.
 Yearly permits cost 3,000 yen and daily permits are 500 yen.
-They can be obtained at Sōma Shōten (map).

 Bishamon Waterfall 毘沙門の滝